 You may even want to cheat out of the bottom position just a bit with some body English.
 Yup, I said don’t do full range and told you to cheat.
 Call the form police.

 Use the EZ Bar or Dumbbells Instead

 However you do them you should adhere to what I have always said and that is that curls should not be done heavy.
-Beginners and weak guys can do fives but everyone else should stick with eight reps or higher.
+Stick with eight reps or higher.
 If you’re strong, make it 10-20.
 You’ll thank me later.

 Minimize the Use of Straight Bar Chins